tzwel/Fletcher/README.md

 ```js
 Fletcher("test");
 ```
-Fletcher should log "Fletcher" in the browser's console if it's working.
+Fletcher should log "Fletcher" in the browser's console if it's active.

 #### Basic Fletcher function